python/devguide/triage/labels.rst

   version under development would now be :samp:`3.{N+1}.0a1`.

-  To indicate that the labelling is correct and the extension is approved, the :gh-label:`triaged` label could also be applied.
+  To indicate that the labelling is correct and the extension is approved, the :gh-label:`triaged` label can also be applied.

 .. _Keywords: